Connecting Zotero to AI Assistants via MCP

 Setup for Mistral Le Chat #

-Mistral Le Chat supports MCP via remote connectors, which makes the setup more involved — you need to expose your local MCP server through a secure tunnel using ngrok.
+Mistral Le Chat supports MCP via remote connectors, which means you need to expose your local MCP server through a secure tunnel.
+This section covers both the one-time setup and the daily workflow.

-You will additionally need ngrok installed and authenticated.
+You will need ngrok installed and authenticated — we cover that first.

 Step 1: Start the MCP Server #

-Open your terminal and run the server in SSE (Server-Sent Events) mode:
+TThis section assumes you have already installed and configured zotero-mcp on your computer using previous step.
+Open your terminal and run the server in SSE mode:

 uv tool run zotero-mcp serve --transport sse --port 8000